WHY YOU SHOULD BE DOING EMAIL MARKETING

 While some might pick and choose which social platforms they spend their time on, nearly everyone on the internet has an email address.
-Email is the one common denominator for all internet users, old and young alike.
-In fact, it’s essentially the currency of the internet.
-Sharing your email address is the cost of entry into basically every other faction of the internet, whether to sign up for other platforms like Facebook or Twitter, to make an account on Amazon, or to even stream movies on Netflix.
+Email is the one common denominator for all internet users, young and old.
+In fact, it’s essentially the internet’s currency.
+Sharing your email address is the cost of entry into basically every other faction of the internet, whether to sign up for other platforms like Facebook or Twitter, to make an Amazon account, or to even stream movies on Netflix.

 Between gaining a new Facebook fan or gaining a new email subscriber, which would you choose?
 The right answer is always going to be the subscriber.